SaneMethod/KisKit/readme.md

 KisKit Setup
 ============

-KisKit is a straightforward PHP framework.
-The following are the necessary step to get it up and running.

 For setup beyond the immediate scope of KisKit (such as Apache/nginx setup, SQL server setup, etc.), please see the specific documentation for the software in question.